 Future goals & milestones

 Perlego’s key milestone for the future is to expand the business to the US markets and eventually worldwide.
-In the future, they’ll be developing tools for students where they can collaborate with each other and learn in better ways.
+In the future, they’ll be developing tools for students where they can collaborate and learn in better ways.

 Another goal of Perlego is enabling certain futures that would help those with disabilities with learning.

-They already have a great database for making learning accessible for everyone yet more features are on the way.
-There are still some roles needed to be filled and lots of things needed to be done!
-We find their work very valuable and wishing them all the best in their journey.
+They already have a great database for making learning accessible for everyone, yet more features are on the way.
+So there are still some roles needed to be filled, and lots of things needed to be done!
+Nevertheless, we find their work very valuable and wishing them all the best in their journey.

 Each week, we will be visiting a new startup office to meet with their team & founders.
 Stay tuned!